How to Innovate – part three: the Subtraction technique

 Ask yourself; what would be the benefits of this new situation?
 Who would be interested in it?
 When would this be valuable?
 (Or: how can this help me solve my problem?)

-A pub without alcohol, for instance, might be interesting for people who don’t drink and dislike spending their night between drunkards, for people who are trying to resist the temptation (recovering alcoholics) or minors who are not yet allowed to buy alcohol.
+A pub without alcohol, for instance, might be interesting for people who don’t drink and dislike spending their night between drunkards, for people who are trying to resist the temptation (recovering alcoholics) or for minors who are not yet allowed to buy alcohol.

 Step 5.
 Try replacing the function